 I’m not going to lie – going through debt management was emotionally exhausting.
 It was hard to admit I was in debt and didn’t know how to get out of it, but they turned everything around for me.
 My initial statement said it would take over 20 years to get out of debt and yet I was out of debt within a year.
 I know not everyone will be that fortunate, but the support and guidance Christians Against Poverty gave me was a massive part of that.
 They made every day that bit easier, and took away the stress of dealing with creditors myself.

 I get nothing from referring you to them, and they get nothing from you either (unless you choose to make a donation down the line) but I just had to share this resource with you.
 My blog is called “I BEAT DEBT” – well, I wouldn’t have been about to without them.
 Christians Against Poverty single handedly turned my finances, and quite probably my life, around.
 I will be eternally grateful to them and if this blog post means that even one other person gets some help and gets out of debt then the whole thing was worth it.

 You can find out more about them and the services they offer via their website.
 You can also visit my post what happens if you find yourself in debt post to find out about other tips to start your journey to becoming debt free, as well as other organisations who also offer debt management and money advice.

-If you have any other questions about my experience with debt, being debt free or CAP, please feel free to get in touch.
+If you have any other questions about my experience with debt, being debt free or Christians Against Poverty, please feel free to get in touch.

-Meanwhile you might be interested in my post which has a bit more detail about my journey with CAP.
+Meanwhile you might be interested in my post which has a bit more detail about my debt management journey with them.